delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 First and foremost, Python is getting removed in Big Sur.
 Meaning that you have to have roll your own in the deployment process.
 With `installapplications`, this is no longer a problem as there is a version released with compatible python, however, this leads to other potential issues.
 The `mdmclient` on macOS is rather finicky and not entirely reliable.
 Since we now have to bundle python and `installapplications`, it raises the size from ~25 kilobytes to ~25 megabytes.

 A huge component of `installapplications` use cases come from the ability to display and load userland context for the user once they hit the desktop environment.
 However, there have been [reports](https://macadmins.slack.com/archives/C54N3AT2B/p1601644844008600) of this [failing](https://macadmins.slack.com/archives/C54N3AT2B/p1601408174001500) or not working as expected with macOS 11.0 Beta / Big Sur.
 Granted that due to Big Sur being in beta, there may be some unexpected behavior, but it seems the best route going forward is to no longer use DEP Notify directly launched from `installapplications`.
 Rather, use outset on first boot and set a flag to signify if DEPNotify had been run, and if not run it.
-T

-The most optimal route going forward for new deployments is to
+Due to our deprecation of services, I am interested to see what comes out of Big Sur and Windows 10, and have been closely following both the [Windows discord](https://discord.me/winadmins) as well as the [MacAdmins Slack](https://www.macadmins.org/).

+## Supporting Documents

+While I don't feel comfortable publishing our documentations around our processes, happy to distribute them privately if anyone may potentially need them or want to look at them.
+Feel free to comment below, and/or send me an [email](mailto:contact@andrewdoering.org).